 In addition to his parents, predeceased family members include his brother, Everett “Shorty” Stewart Shultz; sisters, Mary Lydia Graham, Ulreca Gum Shultz and Capitola Black Shultz.

 Surviving in addition to his wife of 67 years, are daughters, Capitola “Cappie” Shultz Hull of Hightown, Sherry Shultz Sullenberger and husband, Robin of Mill Gap, and Mary Shultz Moomaw and husband, Kevin of Orkney Springs; grandchildren, John Ira Hull and wife, Kim of Mt.
 Sidney, Jacob Franklin Hull and wife, Amy of Harrisonburg, Drew Sullenberger of Falls Church, Capitola Black Jackson and husband, Colby of Monterey, Margaret Conn Moomaw of Arlington, and Elizabeth Stewart Moomaw of Orkney Springs; great-grandchildren, Tobin and Bennett Hull, Hayden, Jayden and Jackson Hull, and Dyer and Lenny Jackson; as well as a special cousin, Kring Campbell of Staunton.

 A memorial service will be announced and held at a later date.

 As a man who loved children more and more as he aged, and in honor of his special friend, “Little Sarge Brady” the family requests memorial donations be made to the Highland Children’s House, PO BOX 527, Monterey, VA 24465.

 Letters of condolences may be mailed to Maxine Shultz, Serenity House, Bridgewater Home, 302 N. 2nd Street, Bridgewater, VA 22812

-To plant a tree in memory of Albert Franklin Shultz, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Albert Franklin Shultz, please visit our floral store.